 — meetings where “intermediary” or procedural decisions are expected to be taken, brief interpretation may be provided by a member of the secretariat or a volunteer delegate;

-— at working group meetings, the members should, whenever possible, arrange between themselves for any necessary interpretation on the initiative and under the authority of the convenor of the working group.
+— at working group meetings, the members should, whenever possible, arrange between themselves for any necessary interpretation on the initiative and under the authority of the Convenor of the working group.

 SF.7 Welcoming activities and social events

 ISO is widely recognized and respected.
 It is therefore not unusual for formal ceremonies to be associated with, for example, the opening of a technical committee meeting.
-Such events are acceptable, but their incorporation within the meeting period is entirely at the option of the host, and typically subject to the approval of the secretary and chair of the group/s concerned.
+Such events are acceptable, but their incorporation within the meeting period is entirely at the option of the host, and typically subject to the approval of the Secretary/Committee Manager and Chair of the group/s concerned.

 A host may also offer social events of one kind or another, perhaps with the aid of co-sponsors.
 As for welcoming events, social events are entirely optional (see also SF.8).